-We follow a hybrid approach to construct the likelihood for the \Planck\ temperature data, using an exact likelihood approach at large scales, $\ell<50$, and a pseudo-C$_{\ell}$ power spectrum at smaller scales, $50<\ell<2500$.
+We construct a hybrid likelihood for the \Planck\ temperature data using an exact likelihood at large scales ($\ell<50$) and a pseudo-C$_{\ell}$ power spectrum at smaller scales ($50\le\ell<2500$).
 This follows similar analyses in, e.g., \citet{spergel2007}.
-The likelihood is described more fully in \citep{planck2013-p08}; here we summarize its main features.
+The likelihood is described fully in \citep{planck2013-p08}; here we summarize its main features.

 On large scales, the distribution for the angular power spectrum cannot be assumed to be a multivariate Gaussian, and the Galactic contamination is most significant.
-We use the multi-frequency temperature maps from LFI and HFI, in the range $30<\nu<353$\,GHz, to separate Galactic foregrounds.
-This procedure uses a Gibbs sampling method to estimate the CMB map and the probability distribution of its power spectrum, $p(C_\ell|d)$, for bandpowers at $\ell<50$, using the cleanest 87\,\% of the sky.
-We supplement this `low-$\ell$' temperature likelihood with the pixel-based polarization likelihood at large-scales ($\ell<23$) from the {\it WMAP} 9-year data release (Bennett et al. 2012).
-These need to be corrected for the dust contamination, for which we use the {\it WMAP} procedure.
-However, we have checked that switching to a correction based on the 353\,GHz \Planck\ polarization data, the parameters extracted from the likelihood are changed by less than $1 \sigma$.
+We use the $30<\nu<353$\,GHz maps from LFI and HFI to separate Galactic foregrounds.
+This procedure (Sects.~\ref{sec:SciProds} and \ref{subsec:CMBmapNG}) uses a Gibbs-sampling method to estimate the CMB map and the probability distribution of its power spectrum, $p(C_\ell|d)$, for $\ell<50$, using the cleanest 87\,\% of the sky.
+We supplement this `low-$\ell$' temperature likelihood with the pixel-based polarization likelihood at large scales ($\ell<23$) from the \WMAP\ 9-year data release (Bennett et al. 2012).
+The \WMAP\/9 data must be corrected for the dust contamination, for which we use the \WMAP\ procedure.
+However, we have checked that switching to a correction based on the 353\,GHz \Planck\ polarization data changes the parameters extracted from the likelihood by less than $1 \sigma$.

-At smaller scales, $50<\ell<2500$, we compute the power spectra of the multi-frequency \Planck\ temperature maps, and their associated covariance matrices, using the 100, 143, and 217\,GHz channels, and cross-spectra between these channels\footnote{interband calibration uncertainties have been estimated by comparing directly the cross spectra and found to be within 2.4 and 3.4$\times10^{-3}$ respectively for 100 and 217\,GHz with respect to 143\,GHz}.
-Given the limited frequency range used in this part of the analysis, the Galaxy is more conservatively masked to avoid contamination by Galactic dust, retaining 58\,\% of the sky at 100\,GHz, and 37\,\% at 143 and 217\,GHz.
+At smaller scales, $50<\ell<2500$, we compute the power spectra of the multi-frequency \Planck\ temperature maps and their associated covariance matrices using the 100, 143, and 217\,GHz channels, and cross-spectra between these channels\footnote{Interband calibration uncertainties with respect to 143\,GHz have been estimated by comparing directly the cross spectra and found to be within 2.4 and $3.4\times10^{-3}$ for 100 and 217\,GHz, respectively.}.
+Given the limited frequency range used in this part of the analysis, the Galaxy is conservatively masked to avoid contamination by Galactic dust, retaining 58\,\% of the sky at 100\,GHz and 37\,\% at 143 and 217\,GHz.